pokt-network/docs/paths/node-runner/zero-to-node/2-4-create-account.md

  pocket accounts get-validator
 ```

-Okay, that's it for the account setup.
+That's it for the account setup.
 Now let's move on to the Pocket core configuration.